-Discover four straightforward things you can do – including growing plants against walls, or on roofs; welcoming more wildlife; or considering the materials used when paving your drive or patio.
+Discover straightforward things you can do – including growing plants against walls, or on roofs; welcoming more wildlife; choosing appropriate plants for your driveway or considering the materials used when paving your drive or patio.

 We are helping by supporting research into how to maximise the part plants can play and we have produced a number of reports exploring the issue.
 Read more about our scientific review of urban greening.

 We are also involved in many urban greening projects that can help gardeners have a greater understanding of the environment around them, and how to get the best out of their plants.

 A fully peer-reviewed version of the urban greening science review was published in 2012 (R Cameron, T Blanusa, J Taylor, A Salisbury, A Halstead, B Henricot, K Thompson, 2012, The Domestic Garden - Its Contribution to Urban Green Infrastructure, Urban Forestry and Urban Greening, 11 (2), 129 - 137.)

 A key part of our Greening Grey Britain Campaign is about transforming paved-over front gardens into beautiful, planted areas.
 Our Front Garden Summit focused attention on the negative effect this has on the environment and our welbeing, and asked: how we can turn our front gardens green again?

 See videos of our Front Garden Summit debate at the RHS Chelsea Flower Show at the RHS Chelsea Flower Show on 24 May 2016.